Protest outside Delhi Police headquarters against 'sexual assault' of two women students | Education

 - India

-Various civil society groups on Wednesday protested outside the Delhi Police headquarters here against the alleged sexual assault of two women students by police personnel during a recent protest.
+Various civil society groups on Wednesday protested outside the Delhi Police headquarters here against the alleged sexual assault of two women students by police personnel during a recent protest, prompting the force to set up a panel to probe the claims.

 On Wednesday, around 60 activists gathered outside the police headquarters at Ashoka Road and raised slogans against the force.
 They demanded that the Chanakyapuri ACP be sacked for allegedly instructing police personnel to assault women protesters.

-Members of the All India Students' Association (AISA) were detained on Sunday as they staged a protest near Shah's residence here demanding the expulsion of MoS Ajay Mishra over the October 3 Lakhimpur Kheri violence in which Mishra's son is accused of mowing down farmers with his vehicle.
+Members of AISA were detained on Sunday as they staged the protest near Shah's residence demanding the expulsion of MoS Ajay Mishra over the October 3 Lakhimpur Kheri violence in which Mishra's son is accused of mowing down four farmers with his vehicle.

-The protesters were immediately detained and forcibly removed by the Delhi Police, the AISA said in a statement, adding that the women protesters were targeted separately for sexual assault.
+The protesters were immediately detained and forcibly removed by the Delhi Police, the AISA said in a statement, adding that the women protesters were targeted separately.

+Kavita Krishnan, national secretary, All India Progressive Women's Association said they have met senior police officials and the police assured them of a vigilance inquiry.

+"Today, several women organisations came here to protest the assault that took place to some protesters who were protesting outside the home minister's house demanding the sacking of Ajay Mishra.
+Two women students were assaulted by the Delhi police personnel and we are very angry about this.

 ALSO READ